 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!

-Reverse Seared Steak – an easy step-by-step tutorial that teaches you how to make reverse seared steak!
+Smoked Steak Recipe – an easy step-by-step tutorial that teaches you how to make reverse seared steak on the smoker!
 So easy and delicious!

 - (2) 1 inch thick steaks (Ribeye or NY York Strip)

 - Pat steak dry with clean paper towel and season both sides with salt and pepper.

 - Place steak on grill for approximately 45 minutes or until the internal temperature reaches between 125-130 degrees F.

 - Option 1: Smoker-Seared Option: Turn up smoker as hot as it can go.
 Quickly open smoker and place steaks on grates.
 Flip after a minute (note: you will most likely only get a significant sear on one side since smokers generally don’t get as hot grills).

 - Option 2: Grill-Seared Option: Alternatively you can sear on your steaks on the grill instead of your smoker.
 Ensure grill grates are clean and turn temperature to High Heat (550 degrees F.).
 Sear steaks on both side for about a minute or so each.

 - Serve and enjoy!